samooth/spacebee/README.md

 Get the key and value from a block number.

-`seq` is the Hypercore index.
+`seq` is the Spacecore index.
 Returns `null` if block doesn't exists.

 #### `const stream = db.replicate(isInitiatorOrStream)`